stevenselcuk/stevenselcuk/README.md

 - [X] 💬 Ask me about aerospace, filmmaking, illustration.
 Please not coding.
 - [X] 📫 How to reach me: stevenjselcuk@gmail.com
 - [X] 😄 Pronouns: stee-vuh n jay SEL-juuk
-- [X] ⚡ Fun fact: I can talk about every single episode of CSI:LV and The X Files just gimme the timecode
+- [X] ⚡ Fun fact: I can talk about every single episode of CSI:LV and The X Files just give the timecode

 ### Favorite GIF